gsurma/text_predictor/README.md

 ## Results

-Each dataset were trained with the same hyperparameters for ~100 k iterations which on average took about 18 hours on 2.9 GHz Intel i7 Quad-Core CPU.
+Each dataset were trained with the same hyperparameters for ~100 k iterations.

 **Hyperparameters**